limbo666/KeyzPal/README.md

 - *Lightweight interface - Runs on system tray.*

-- *Selectable Lock Keys to indicate.*
+- *Selectable Lock keys to indicate.*

 - *Option to auto start on windows start.*